-- All pupils are taught in mixed attainment groups as we believe it is important to have high expectations for all pupils so that they are exposed to knowledge, skills and discussion relevant for their age group. - Pedagogic practices that keep the class working together on the same topic, providing accessible starting points that build allowing all learners to gain deeper understanding of mathematical concepts and the links between them; this in itself presenting challenge for children who show quick proficiency and understanding - CPD has been undertaken by the maths team, working as part of a Maths TRG group with our local maths Hub to ensure deep subject knowledge which can be used to support staff throughout school.
-We are now in the second year of this programme. - CPD is planned strategically by the Maths Team to support staff and develop good subject knowledge - Planning is supported through resources collated by the maths team. - Long term gaps are prevented through speedy intervention. - More time is spent teaching topics to allow for the development of depth and sufficient practice to embed learning. - Pupils are supported and challenged through varied and frequent practice with increasingly complex problems over time.
+- All pupils are taught in mixed attainment groups as we believe it is important to have high expectations for all pupils so that they are exposed to knowledge, skills and discussion relevant for their age group. - Pedagogic practices that keep the class working together on the same topic, providing accessible starting points that build allowing all learners to gain deeper understanding of mathematical concepts and the links between them; this in itself presenting challenge for children who show quick proficiency and understanding

-- Pupils are provided with well-structured classroom activities involving interaction and dialogue (between teacher and pupils, and between pupils themselves).
-They may be presented orally, using equipment and/or as part of a group activity. - The encouragement of discussion, debate and the sharing of ideas and strategies adds to both the quality of the assessment information gained and the richness of the teaching and learning situation. - Modelling is used to show responses in full sentences and children are expected to give their own responses in full sentences - Progress in mathematics learning each year is assessed according to the extent to which pupils are gaining a deep understanding of the content taught for that year, resulting in sustainable knowledge and skills.
+- CPD has been undertaken by the maths team, working as part of a Maths TRG group with our local maths Hub to ensure deep subject knowledge which can be used to support staff throughout school. - Additional local and national CPD for the maths teams is regularly undertaken. - CPD is planned strategically by the Maths Team to support staff and develop good subject knowledge - Planning is supported through resources collated by the maths team. - Long term gaps are prevented through speedy intervention. - More time is spent teaching topics to allow for the development of depth and sufficient practice to embed learning. - Pupils are supported and challenged through varied and frequent practice with increasingly complex problems over time. - Pupils are provided with well-structured classroom activities involving interaction and dialogue (between teacher and pupils, and between pupils themselves).
+They may be presented orally, using equipment and/or as part of a group activity. - A succinct Flashback 4 is delivered daily.
+This is a 5-minute session where pupils work silently and independently.
+This allows teachers to respond accordingly and give appropriate feedback. - The encouragement of discussion, debate and the sharing of ideas and strategies adds to both the quality of the assessment information gained and the richness of the teaching and learning situation. - Modelling is used to show responses in full sentences and children are expected to give their own responses in full sentences - Progress in mathematics learning each year is assessed according to the extent to which pupils are gaining a deep understanding of the content taught for that year, resulting in sustainable knowledge and skills.